 The price of his Napa Cabernet will be among the lower priced Cabernet wines in the valley.
 Look for the small black chalkboard hanging on the wall – this is supposed to be used to provide pricing; when we were there it looked like the prices had been crossed out a number of times so we couldn’t even read them!

 Ralph will sign all purchased bottles.
 When he made white wine, his label simply read “white wine”!
 He also used to make a wine simply called “Amigo Viejo” translates from Spanish to English as ‘Old Friend’.
-Also of note his wife Smitty paints and her colorful cards are available in one corner of the tasting room.
+Also of note his wife Smitty (an accomplished astrologer) also paints and her colorful cards are available in one corner of the tasting room.
 Besides wine, Ralph is interested in photography – he mentioned that its hard to get good film anymore; he will take a photo of you in his vineyards if you request.

 Note: Contrary to what Yelp has said in the past, “closed” – this winery is still in business.
 We drive by all the time and see the “open” sign hanging out on certain days and we pop in every now and then to say hi to Ralph.